danedwardsdeveloper/simple-order--portfolio/Journal.md

 -  Mainly been working on Archer Finch Legal, which is nearly finished
 -  Wrote first React tests, which is very satisfying.
 108 tests so far, all passing!

+# Sunday 20 April

+Completely forgot about journaling, but I've been working hard

+-  Have been writing tons of API tests, which is super helpful.
+Looking forward to refactoring with Zod once I'm done